 In June 2023, the Company entered into an amendment to the amended and restated receivables purchase agreement (the "Amended Receivables Purchase Agreement") under its U.S. accounts receivable purchasing facility among certain of the Company's subsidiaries, its wholly-owned, "bankruptcy remote" special purpose subsidiary ("SPE") and certain global financial institutions ("Purchasers").
-The Amended Receivables Purchase Agreement extends the term of the accounts receivable purchasing facility such that the SPE may sell certain receivables until June 18, 2025.
+The Amended Receivables Purchase Agreement extends the term of the accounts receivable purchase facility such that the SPE may sell certain receivables until June 18, 2025.
 Under the Amended Receivables Purchase Agreement, transfers of U.S. accounts receivable from the SPE are treated as sales and are accounted for as a reduction in accounts receivable because the agreement transfers effective control over and risk related to the U.S. accounts receivable to the SPE.
 The Company and related subsidiaries have no continuing involvement in the transferred U.S. accounts receivable, other than collection and administrative responsibilities and, once sold, the U.S. accounts receivable are no longer available to satisfy creditors of the Company or the related subsidiaries.
-These sales are transacted at 100% of the face value of the relevant U.S. accounts receivable under this agreement for the years ended December 31, 2024 and 2023, respectively, and collected \$1.5 billion and \$1.4 billion of accounts receivable sold under this agreement during the same periods.
+These sales are transacted at 100% of the face value of the relevant U.S. accounts receivable, resulting in derecognized \$1.5 billion and \$1.4 billion of accounts receivable under this agreement for the years ended December 31, 2024 and 2023, respectively, and collected \$1.5 billion and \$1.3 billion of accounts receivable sold under this agreement during the same periods.
 Unsold U.S. accounts receivable of \$139 million were pledged by the SPE as collateral to the Purchasers as of December 31, 2024.